London Market Report

 London North, London South, and London East

 You’re probably wondering why London West is missing from the title.
 I certainly was when I began reviewing data reported by the London and St. Thomas board to CREA.
 It is not a typo or omission.
-The local real estate board has actually just divided London into three main regions, large in part due to the Thames River that winds its way through the city and forks near the downtown core.
+The local real estate board has simply divided London into three main regions, large in part due to the Thames River that winds its way through the city and forks near the downtown core.
 London East is bounded by the Thames River to the north, south, and to the west, where the river runs through Western University and alongside Richmond Street, the main thoroughfare to downtown London.
 London South, similarly, is the portion of the city that is south of the Thames River and its downtown fork.
 Finally, there is London North, which is bounded to the south and east by the fork of the Thames.
 These three boroughs each have multiple neighbourhoods within them, and in total account for close to 60% of resale activity in Greater London.

 Community Overview